ABO currently includes over sixty copies from library collections all over the globe:

 - Ten books owned and annotated by Gabriel Harvey.
 This includes Harvey’s famous copy of Livy’s Histories, which is fully transcribed and translated.

-- Annotated copies of Homer’s Iliad and Odyssey from Martin Luther’s library, supposedly annotated by Philip Melanchthon.
+- Several annotated copies of Homer, including an Iliad and Odyssey from Martin Luther’s library, supposedly annotated by Philip Melanchthon, as well as two volumes annotated by Guillaume Budé.

 - Joseph Scaliger’s copy of Vitruvius.